Important Cognitive Biases

 Just by being aware of one’s biases does not ensure that we can overcome them.
 The only way to escape from Confirmation Bias is by being actively open-minded.
 Being actively open-minded means looking out for and seeking diverse viewpoints and dissenting opinions.
 In other words, encourage viewpoint diversity.
 Viewpoint diversity is a situation where each person’s views act as a solution to someone else’s Confirmation Bias.
 Viewpoint diversity is the most reliable way to get rid of Confirmation Bias.
 Being mindful instead of being mindless is what it is all about.
 The Ted talk embedded below, teaches us how we can address our Confirmation Bias in a systematic manner.

 Eli Pariser coined the term Filter Bubbles in his book of the same name, published in 2011.
-He used the term Filter Bubble to describe the process of how companies like Google and FaceBook use algorithms to keep pushing us in the direction that we are already headed.
+Filter Bubbles are defined as: a phenomenon in which a person is exposed to ideas, people, facts, or news that adhere to or are consistent with a particular political or social ideology.
+He used the term Filter Bubble to describe the process of how companies like Google and Facebook use algorithms to keep pushing us in the direction that we are already headed.
 By collecting our search and browsing data as also our contacts, the algorithms can accurately predict our preferences and feed our Cognitive Biases.
 We would be better off, without the constant nudge that these algorithms tend to provide.
 Effectively, a substantial number of internet users are in Filter Bubbles.
+Is there a way out?
+In Alex Edmans TED talk (embedded above), he has given some ways in which we can combat our Confirmation Bias.
+Once we use the methods outlined, the probability of our being engulfed in a Filter Bubble is significantly reduced.

 Eli Pariser on Filter Bubbles at TED